Transforming Teaching with Tablets

-In addition to these requirements, participants will also be encouraged to showcase their projects through a community showcase event and/or other on-campus activities, such as CATLR’s annual conference.
+In addition to these requirements, participants were also encouraged to showcase their projects through a community showcase event and/or other on-campus activities, such as CATLR’s annual conference.

-Instructors who fully meet participation requirements will be able to keep their tablet kit.
+Instructors who fully met participation requirements were able to keep their tablet kit.

-Instructors may indicate a preference for the following devices that are part of the pilot program.
+Participating instructors indicated a preference for the following devices as part of the pilot program.